Internal Services

 | account_balance | Decimal | Your available wallet balance after the charge deduction. | 950.25 |

-| result_code | String | Status code representing transaction outcome (200 = Delivered). | 200 |
+| result_code | Number | Status code representing transaction outcome (200 = Delivered). | 200 |

-| result_desc | String | The description detailing status (e.g. Delivered, Rejected, Failed). | Message delivered successfully |
+| result_desc | String | The description detailing status (e.g. Delivered, Rejected, Failed). | Successfully delivered |

 Sample Webhook Payload